PM4-FS25-DungeonCrawl/DungeonCrawl/windows_setup.md

 Follow the instructions of the installer.

+Close the UCRT64 terminal.

 open msys2 mingw edition, probably under "C:\tools\msys64\mingw64.exe"

+-> MSYS2 MINGW64 terminal

+Install meson: (and other compiler shit) pacman -S mingw-w64-x86_64-python mingw-w64-x86_64-meson pacman -S gcc pacman -S clang

+synchronize package stuff:
+pacman -Syu

 run:
 pacman -S mingw-w64-x86_64-notcurses

-if you wan't to use git from within msys and not your normal windows shell run: pacman -S git
+if you wan't to use git from within msys and not your normal windows shell run: (just do this pls) pacman -S git

-Install meson:
-pacman -S mingw-w64-x86_64-python mingw-w64-x86_64-meson

 restart the shell.